brett-odu/brett-odu.github.io/_pages/about.md

   - /about.html
 ---

 I am a Software Engineer at [The MITRE Corporation](https://www.mitre.org/), where I joined the Agile Engineering & Innovation Department in 2022.
 My interests are primarily in AI/ML and Data Science, but I am a Computer Scientist, so I enjoy solving many different types of problems.
-I graduated Summa Cum Laude with a [B.S. in Computer Science](https://www.odu.edu/compsci/academics/undergraduate) from [Old Dominion University](https://www.odu.edu/) and am currently pursuing my [M.S. in Computer Science](https://www.odu.edu/compsci/academics/graduate) there as well.
+I graduated Summa Cum Laude with a [B.S. in Computer Science](https://www.odu.edu/compsci/academics/undergraduate) and a minor in Statistics from [Old Dominion University](https://www.odu.edu/) and am currently pursuing my [M.S. in Computer Science](https://www.odu.edu/compsci/academics/graduate) there as well.
 Prior to beginning my career in CS, I was a Navy Helicopter Rescue Swimmer as well as a Crew Chief.
 (For a glimpse at some of that, go [here](/navy/).)

 ## Activities